Javascript is not enabled.

 Disney

 What is it?
-Disney+ — which oversees Marvel, National Geographic, Pixar and the Star Wars franchise — provides thousands of movies, such as the Broadway production of Hamilton, and shows to stream.
+Disney+ — which oversees Marvel, National Geographic, Pixar and the Star Wars franchise — provides thousands of movies, such as the Broadway production of Hamilton, Taylor Swift the Eras Tour (Taylor’s Version) and shows to stream.

 Programming includes documentaries, films and series for subscribers of all ages.
-Popular original programs include Star Wars: AndorHigh School Musical: The Musical: The SeriesShe-Hulk: Attorney at Law and the nature documentary Super/Natural.
+Popular original programs include Star Wars: AndorHigh School Musical: The Musical: The SeriesX-Men ’97 and the nature docu-series A Real Bug’s Life.

 Price: No free trial.
-The service starts at $9.99 a month or can be bundled with ESPN+ and Hulu with ads for $12.99 a month or $19.99 a month without ads.
+The service starts at $7.99 a month with ads or $13.99 a month ad-free.
+Disney programming may be bundled with ESPN+ and Hulu with ads for $14.99 a month or $24.99 a month without ads or only with Hulu for $9.99 a month with ads or $19.99 a month ad-free.

 Hulu

 What is it?
-Streaming pioneer Hulu is number 4 in streaming service subscribers.
+Streaming pioneer Hulu is number four in streaming service subscribers.

 The platform carries new episodes of some broadcast TV shows the day after they air.
 This includes content from FX and Fox, which don’t have their own independent subscription services.
 The networks do stream online but require an account that must be linked to an affiliated cable provider.
 However, content from ABC and NBC is available on the platform, even though they have their own streaming services.
 ABC offers ABC live TV, shows and sports for free, while Peacock requires a separate subscription.

-Hulu also carries its own original content, including The Handmaid’s Tale, Only Murders in the Building and The Great.
+Hulu also carries its own original content, including The Handmaid’s Tale, Only Murders in the Building and The Bear.

-Price: With ads, $7.99 a month, $79.99 a year and no trial period.
-Without ads, $14.99 a month after a 30-day free trial.
-Viewers have the option to add subscriptions from Cinemax, Disney+, ESPN+, Max, Showtime, Starz and live TV options but won’t get the trial period for the add-ons.
+Price: With ads, $7.99 a month, without ads, $17.99 a month, both after a 30-day free trial.
+Viewers have the option to add subscriptions from Cinemax, Disney+, ESPN+, Max, Showtime, Starz or live TV but trial periods vary.

 Max

 What is it?
 Max combines offerings from what had been called HBO Max and Discovery+.
-Now subscribers can view HBO programming, such as the critically acclaimed The White Lotus and House of the Dragon, along with popular shows from the Food Network, HGTV, ID, Magnolia Network and TLC.
-The platform will continue to offer a selection of movies, indie favorites and award-winning documentaries.
+Subscribers can view HBO programming, such as the critically acclaimed The White Lotus and House of the Dragon, along with popular shows from the Food Network, HGTV, ID, Magnolia Network and TLC.
+The platform also offers a selection of blockbuster movies, indie favorites and award-winning documentaries.
+For a limited time, live sports games and matches can be streamed for free from the NBA, NHL, MLB and U.S. Soccer.
+(Once this promotional period ends B/R Sports may be added for $9.99 a month.)

-Max also maintains its library of licensed movies and shows from Adult Swim, Cartoon Network, Cartoonito, DC Comics, Looney Tunes, Turner Classic Movies, Sesame Workshop and Studio Ghibli.
+Max also maintains a library of licensed movies and shows from Adult Swim, Cartoon Network, DC Comics, Discovery, HGTV, ID Discovery, Magnolia Network, TLC, Travel Channel, Turner Classic Movies and Wizarding World.

 Price: Max doesn’t offer a free trial as part of its service.
 But sometimes other platforms, such as Amazon Prime Video, will offer a trial period with Max as part of a bundle.